-- (mm) "Replaced Award" has the meaning set forth in Section 11(b) - (nn) "Replacement Award" has the meaning set forth in Section 11(b). - (oo) "Restatement Effective Date" has the meaning set forth in Section 13(a). - (pp) "Restricted Stock" means an Award granted under Section 6. - (qq) "Restricted Stock Unit" has the meaning set forth in Section 7(a). - (rr) "Restriction Period" has the meaning set forth in Section 6(c)(ii). - (ss) "Section 16(b)" has the meaning set forth in Section 12(d). - (tt) "Share" means a share of Common Stock. - (uu) "Stock Appreciation Right" means an Award granted under Section 5(b) or 5(c). - (vv) "Stock Option" means an Award granted under Section 5(a). - (ww) "Subsidiary" means any corporation, partnership, joint venture, limited liability company or other entity during any period in which at least a 50% voting or profits interest is owned, directly or indirectly, by the Company or any successor to the Company.

-(xx) "Tandem SAR" has the meaning set forth in Section 5(b).

-(yy) "Term" means the maximum period during which a Stock Option or Stock Appreciation Right may remain outstanding, subject to earlier termination upon Termination of Employment or otherwise, as specified in the applicable Award Agreement.

-(zz) "Termination of Employment" means the termination of the applicable Participant's employment with, or performance of services for, the Company and any of its Subsidiaries or Affiliates.
+- (mm) "Replaced Award" has the meaning set forth in Section 11(b) - (nn) "Replacement Award" has the meaning set forth in Section 11(b). - (oo) "Restatement Effective Date" has the meaning set forth in Section 13(a). - (pp) "Restricted Stock" means an Award granted under Section 6. - (qq) "Restricted Stock Unit" has the meaning set forth in Section 7(a). - (rr) "Restriction Period" has the meaning set forth in Section 6(c)(ii). - (ss) "Section 16(b)" has the meaning set forth in Section 12(d). - (tt) "Share" means a share of Common Stock. - (uu) "Stock Appreciation Right" means an Award granted under Section 5(b) or 5(c). - (vv) "Stock Option" means an Award granted under Section 5(a). - (ww) "Subsidiary" means any corporation, partnership, joint venture, limited liability company or other entity during any period in which at least a 50% voting or profits interest is owned, directly or indirectly, by the Company or any successor to the Company. - (xx) "Tandem SAR" has the meaning set forth in Section 5(b). - (yy) "Term" means the maximum period during which a Stock Option or Stock Appreciation Right may remain outstanding, subject to earlier termination upon Termination of Employment or otherwise, as specified in the applicable Award Agreement. - (zz) "Termination of Employment" means the termination of the applicable Participant's employment with, or performance of services for, the Company and any of its Subsidiaries or Affiliates.
 Unless otherwise determined by the Committee, (i) if a Participant's employment with the Company and its Affiliates terminates but such Participant continues to provide services to the Company and its Affiliates in a non-employee capacity, such change in status shall not be deemed a Termination of Employment and (ii) a Participant employed by, or performing services for, a Subsidiary or an Affiliate or a division of the Company and its Affiliates shall also be deemed to incur a Termination of Employment if, as a result of a Disaffiliation, such Subsidiary, Affiliate or division ceases to be a Subsidiary, Affiliate or division, as the case may be, and the Participant does not immediately thereafter become an employee of, or service provider for, the Company or another Subsidiary or Affiliate.
 Temporary absences from employment because of illness, vacation or leave of absence and transfers among the Company and its Subsidiaries and Affiliates shall not be considered Terminations of Employment.
-Notwithstanding the foregoing provisions of this definition, with respect to any Award that constitutes a "non-qualified deferred compensation plan" within the meaning of Section 409A of the Code, a Participant shall not be considered to have experienced a "Separation from Service" within the meaning of Section 409A of the Code (a "Separation from Service").
+Notwithstanding the foregoing provisions of this definition, with respect to any Award that constitutes a "non-qualified deferred compensation plan" within the meaning of Section 409A of the Code, a Participant shall not be considered to have experienced a "Termination of Employment" unless the Participant has experienced a "separation from Service" within the meaning of Section 409A of the Code, a Participant shall not be considered to have experienced a "Separation from Service" within the meaning of Section 409A of the Code (a "Separation from Service").